|Type of Business:

-It can be used to look for many uses including mining for bits of digital information that generates a type of relatively new currency called bitcoins, or digital coins.
+It can be used to look for many uses including mining for bits of digital information that generate a type of relatively new currency called bitcoins, or digital coins.

-Supposedly, when you register with Digital Generation – You Love Life, install and run their software, you can earn various amounts of currency for every thread you open.
+Supposedly, when you register with Digital Generation and install and run their software, you can earn various amounts of currency for every thread you open.

-Yes, I know, the techno jargon is very difficult to follow for the average layman, so I will do my best to boil it down to bite size morsels.
+Yes, I know, the techno-jargon is very difficult to follow for the average layman.

 The whole process is mixed up with scientific stuff I can’t even begin to lay out for you.

 However, to make it easy to understand, there is a bit of geek-speak I have to get through.

 That’s because there are some elements of this site that need to be understood with at least a basic understanding.

 At the core of the technology it uses is the fact that you have to give them control of your computer.

 In a manner of speaking their program uses power from the CPU to manipulate the processor usage to run other things in order to make you money.